- Students are required to attend all scheduled sessions. Failure to do so could seriously jeopardise a successful outcome in your course of study.

 - Work must be submitted by the due date.
 Work submitted late without special consideration will only be assessed to ‘Achieved Competency’ level.

-- Work will be graded according to the criteria set in the Assessment Overview.
+- Work will be graded according to the criteria set in the Assessment Overview in the subject outline.

 - Students will receive feedback on work submitted.

 On completion of a subject, teachers in your course will undertake a process to ensure that the outcome of the assessment is valid and the assessment decision has been properly arrived at in accordance with the assessment criteria outlined in each brief.